-3 credits (PREREQUISITE: NONE) This course helps students explore the causes and consequences of addiction as they relate to individual, family, community, and society.
+This course provides students with an opportunity to explore the causes and consequences of addiction as they relate to individuals, families, communities and society.
 Topics will include drug classifications, physiological and psychological effects of alcohol and other drugs, treatment, education and prevention.
-Students will learn to explore practical approaches and skills in working with individual involved in drug abuse.
-The use of guest speakers and analysis of common treatment modalities will provide a further exploration of alcohol and drug use.
+Students will explore the skills and techniques utilized by those working with individuals involved in drug abuse.
+The use of guest speakers and analysis of common treatment modalities will provide a further exploration of alcohol and drug abuse.

-HSR 121 - Topics in Non-profit Management
+HSR 121 - Topics in Nonprofit Management

-3 credits (PREREQUISITE: BUS 101) This course explores management practices evident in non-profit organizations.
-Topics will include organizational planning, decision-making, fundamentals of organizing, managing employees, and leadership development among other key concepts.
-Students will study management perspectives and emerging developments facing the contemporary manager in non-profit organizations.
-The course will utilize case studies to bridge theoretical perspectives with practical management strategies.
+3 credits (PREREQUISITE: BUS 101)

+This course explores management practices applied in nonprofit organizations.
+Topics will include short-term and strategic planning, decision making, fundamentals of organization, managing employees, board management, fundraising, legal and regulatory issues, program management and evaluation, ethics and leadership among other emerging management practices and issues.

-HSR 140 - Intake & Assessment
+HSR 140 - Intake, Assessment and Intervention

-3 credits (PREREQUISITE: HSR 101) This course introduces the basic concepts and methodologies of conducting intakes, assessments and evaluations.
-Students will learn to conduct an intake interview and to gather, review and integrate referral information.
+3 credits (PREREQUISITE: HSR 101)

+This course introduces the basic concepts and methodologies of conducting intakes, assessments and evaluations.
+Students will learn to conduct an intake interview and to gather, review, record, organize and integrate referral information in order to assess the needs of the persons seeking services.
+Methods of determining the adequacy, appropriateness, accuracy and relevance of information obtained from other sources will be examined.
 The course will also focus on a variety of assessment procedures including both traditional tests and observational methods.
+The selection of appropriate services and interventions will be examined.
+Ethical behavior related to conducting intakes and assessments will also be addressed.